 These are just a handful of examples you can use to repurpose your white papers.
 But by following the process outlined at the beginning, your imagination is the limit for the types of content you can create.

 Imagine making videos or slideshows.
 You could even make a webinar or a speech using this format.
 This is content recycling at its finest.
-Save energy and effort while squeezing every drop of value from your white papers.
+Save energy and effort while squeezing every value drop from your white papers.
 Let us know what you come up with.

 Let us know what you think: